 Betta imbellis mating story

 It is considered as displaying dominance.
-When flaring up male fish turning gill covers outward and spreading his branchiostegal membranes beyond gill cavity.
-This technique also uses when a predator tries to attack a fish.
+When flaring up male fish turn gill covers outward and spread their branchiostegal membranes beyond the gill cavity.
+This technique is also used when a predator tries to attack a fish.

 Father will take care of them